charlesfrye/charlesfrye.github.io/_posts/2016-03-29-info-theory-surprise-entropy.md

-between the weather in Berkeley and the weather in San Francisco, we should expect to be less surprised by the weather in one if we know the weather in the other and the correct relationship between the two loctions.
+between the weather in Berkeley and the weather in San Francisco, we should expect to be less surprised by the weather in one if we know the weather in the other and the correct relationship between the two events.

 This suggests that we should consider an excess surprise, much like the excess surprise between an incorrect model and a correct model,